arqam66/Investor-list-pakistan/README.md

 ## Usage

-1. Open Excel dataset
+1. Open the Excel dataset
 2. Review details
 3. Filter by location or focus
-4. Use for outreach

 ## Disclaimer

 Information is public and **not for advertisement**.
 Users are responsible for how they use it.
-Contact to remove or correct any entry.